 Putin hosts Netanyahu for talks set to focus on Syria

+Israel's prime minister is set to visit Moscow for talks with Russian Pr... .
 Russian President Vladimir Putin, right, shakes hands with Israeli Prime Minister Benjamin Netanyahu in Moscow, Russia on Thursday, March 9, 2017.
-Israel's prime minister is set to visit Moscow for talks with Russian President Vladimir Putin about security issues stemming from Iran's presence in neighbouring Syria.

 Discussions